danenbm/fintech-p1-covid-gdp/README.md

 # COVID-19 Effects on Regional GDP

-This Jupyter Notebook provides an analysis of COVID on the Gross Domestic Product (GDP) of the 50 states and Washington, D.C..
+This Jupyter Notebook provides an analysis of COVID effects on the Gross Domestic Product (GDP) of the 50 states and Washington, D.C..

 Specifically, it provides:
 * An analysis of US State GDP data, including an interactive plot of GDP for each state in the US for the timeframe of Q1 2005 through Q1 2021.